 Learn more about Erica Kimmerling, the Hellman Fellow currently at the Academy.
 Information about past Hellman Fellows in Science and Technology Policy and the projects they worked on at the Academy is available in the archives.

 The Academy’s Visiting Scholars Program provides residential fellowships to postdoctoral scholars in the humanities and social sciences.
 The fellowship program offers a collaborative work environment and the opportunity to interact with Academy members.
-Applications for the cycle of fellowships to begin in Fall 2020 will be accepted in October 2019.
 Information about Visiting Scholars in prior years and their projects is online in the Academy archives.